 In Kansas, there are two ways to receive training for renewal certification: 1) study a manual and pass an examination and 2) attend training courses approved by the Kansas Secretary of Agriculture for required recertification credit hour (CEU) accumulation.
 All applicators must now accumulate the necessary credit hours required for the appropriate category/subcategory in which they are certified.
 If you have not accumulated the required number of credit hours (1 core hour and either 3, 5 or 7 pest management hours) and paid the certification fee ($50 per category certified in) to the Kansas Department of Agriculture (KDA) by the expiration of your current certification, you must re-exam to obtain certification.

-This booklet describes approved training courses for PARTIAL RECERTIFICATION RENEWAL.
-Due to the nature of this extension training program, it is impossible to fit all required pest management hours into a 2-day training sessions for all categories/subcategories.
-If you cannot complete all credit hours required for 2013 certification expiration, I recommend you take the exam.
-Afterward, begin accumulating credit hours for your 2014 thru 2016 recertification expirations.
+This booklet describes approved training courses for COMPLETE RECERTIFICATION RENEWAL.
+Due to the nature of this extension training program, it is impossible to fit all required pest management hours into a 2.5-day training session for all categories/subcategories.
+If you cannot complete all credit hours required for 2014 certification expiration, it is recommended you take the exam.
+Afterward, begin accumulating credit hours for your 2015 thru 2017 recertification expirations.

 NOTE: Non-certified employees and others are welcome to attend for the value of the training and must pay the necessary program fees.
 BUT, you must realize that certified applicators will be given priority if meeting room capacities are exceeded.